shermp/Nuked-SC55-CLAP/README.md

 The Nuked SC-55 CLAP audio plug-in ([CLAP](https://cleveraudio.org/)) is built upon [J.C.
 Moyer's fork](https://github.com/jcmoyer/Nuked-SC55) of nukeykt's original [Nuked SC-55](https://github.com/nukeykt/Nuked-SC55) project.

+Contrary to the original Nuked-SC55 this plugin is based on, Nuked SC-55 CLAP has no graphical user interface.
+The plugin only reacts to MIDI messages, just like an external MIDI module without a display (e.g., the [Roland SC-55ST](https://www.synthark.org/Roland/SC-55ST.html)).
+Future versions might include the emulation of the original hardware's LCD display or even a full custom GUI.

 The plug-in aims to preserve an important part of DOS gaming history for all to freely enjoy for posterity.
 It is only intended for **personal use** (e.g., retro gaming or writing music as a hobby) and **research purposes**.
 See the [License](#license) section for additional details.

 ## Installation